mckaygraybill/retnur/README.md

 The long-term vision is to make the sample game highly configurable with some sensible presets.
 If it turns out to be a fun concept, I could see another project starting that would support a set of backend services that could support online multiplayer games within a predefined API/framework.

-Known Issues...
+Will be playing with different types of art to demonstrate various styles, fusions, uses, etc. and to spark new or different ideas.

+I haven't worked much with JS or UIs, nor have I ever designed or developed a non-trivial game from scratch, so this will be a learning journey for me.
+I expect development to be very slow, unrefined, and sporadic.
+I have a separate full-time job and am a parent, so this gets the crumbs or rare indulgence.
+That said, I would love to see it come to life!
+If you want to contribute or collaborate you are welcome to reach out.

+###Known Issues

 * Does not automatically resize with the window
 * What does refreshing the page do to game state?
 May need to auto-save pretty frequently...

-Will be playing with different types of art to demonstrate various styles, fusions, uses, etc. and to spark new or different ideas.

-Miscellaneous thoughts
+###Miscellaneous thoughts

 * A traditional fantasy setting may be a go-to default, but there are a lot of different ways you could go with this.
 Colonial era, antebellum, early 20th century, space, a dodgeball game, ...
 Magic is optional.
   * You don't even need to "fight", as battles could be conflicts or competitions of other sorts.
 You could have some sort of, I don't know, courtroom or ballroom event.
 * I'm going to need to split out the README into separate parts before long, as this thing has been taken over by brainstorming, updates, etc.
 * Is there some more adventure-game, puzzle-ish sort of style that could be incorporated somewhere?
 * Time could be made flexible to fit with desired theme as well (instead of days/weeks/months for turns it might be smaller or larger units or something entirely different)

-I haven't worked much with JS or UIs, nor have I ever designed or developed a non-trivial game from scratch, so this will be a learning journey for me.
-I expect development to be very slow, unrefined, and sporadic.
-I have a separate full-time job and am a parent, so this gets the crumbs or rare indulgence.
-That said, I would love to see it come to life!
-If you want to contribute or collaborate you are welcome to reach out.
+* If this expands to become overwhelmingly configurable, some sort of model may be in order for managing complexity and scope.
+Organization, documenation, and probably some sort of opt-in mechanism like plugins will be needed to keep barrier to entry low while enabling extensibility and broader potential.

 ### Current status
 * _Update 01/10/2025_: played with Text some more; searched for some copyright-free images to use; more ideation and readme updates